Security camera footage shows exchange before Honolulu police shooting of Lindani Myeni

 “Shoot him,” says an officer, before a single gunshot is fired.

-The final sound is three shots being fired as you see Myeni, who had sat on one of the officer’s chests, fall to the ground.”
+The final sound is three shots being fired as you see Myeni, who had sat on one of the officer’s chests, fall to the ground.
+After the shots, an officer yells “police” for the first time.

 By participating in online discussions you acknowledge that you have agreed to the Terms of Service.
 An insightful discussion of ideas and viewpoints is encouraged, but comments must be civil and in good taste, with no personal attacks.
 If your comments are inappropriate, you may be banned from posting.
 Report comments if you believe they do not follow our guidelines.